 Contents: This field MUST contain the two-letter ISO 3166-1 country code for the country in which the issuer’s place of business is located.

-Subject Information
+Subject Information – End Entity Certificates

 By issuing the Certificate, the CA represents that it followed the procedure set forth in its Certificate Policy and/or Certification Practice Statement to verify that, as of the Certificate’s issuance date, all of the Subject Information was accurate.
 CAs SHALL NOT include a Domain Name in a Subject attribute except as specified in Sections 9.2.1 and 9.2.2 below